 It’s no surprise that in the Midwest we get a lot of rain and while rain is good for growing crops and producing high yields, too much rain has the opposite effect.
 The Midwest has several areas that are known to receive excess rainfall.
 So, how do you combat this issue without magically being able to control the weather?

 Underground drainage tile is one of the most efficient ways to handle excess rainfall for farmland.
-Tile drainage is a management system the removes excess water from soil below the surface.
-This type of drainage system helps bring soil moisture levels down for optimal crop growth.
+Tile drainage is a management system that removes excess water from soil below the surface.
+This type of drainage system helps bring soil moisture levels down for optimal crop development.

 How It’s Installed

 Thanks to today’s technology, installing drainage tile is a pretty simple process.
 Made with plastic tubes anywhere from four to twelve inches in diameter, the tile is laid out onto a field.
 From there, it is then trenched or plowed into the ground.

 Benefits of an Effective Tile Drainage System

 Now that you know what drainage tile is and how it’s installed, let’s look at some of the benefits of having an effective tile drainage system on your farm:

 - Helps manage soil moisture capacity thereby reducing soil erosion

 - Improves soil health by allowing adequate oxygen into the soil

 In addition to these benefits, having an effective drainage tile system in place can help increase the rental value of your land.